rontarrant/gtkDcoding/docs/_posts/2019-07-30-0057-cairo-i-the-basics.md

 # 0057: Cairo I – The Basics of Drawing

-Today we're going to put the MVC series aside for a few weeks while we dive into another series on a topic near and dear to my heart… graphics.
+Today we're going to put the MVC series aside for a few weeks while we dive into another series on a topic near and dear to my heart... graphics.
 We’ll start simple and get more complicated as we go.
-But first, we need to look at some foundation stuff…
+But first, we need to look at some foundation stuff...

 ## The Imports